-The Cemetery is open to the public from dawn until dusk everyday, from approximately May 1st to November 30th and shall be closed from approximately December 1st to April 30th at the discretion of the Cemetery Committee, depending on weather and ground conditions.
-When the cemetery is closed the driveway shall be blocked and signed as closed.
+The Cemetery is open to the public from dawn until dusk every day, from approximately May 1st to November 30th and shall be closed from approximately December 1st to April 30th at the discretion of the Cemetery Committee, depending on weather and ground conditions.
 No burials shall be permitted when the cemetery is closed.